Galactic magnetic fields I. Theoretical model and scaling relations: Scaling relations

 \subsubsection{Arm-interarm contrast of random and mean fields}

 Model~S predicts (Table~\ref{tab:scaling_B_KS}) that for \textit{lower} $\Sf$ or $\St$, the ratio $\mean{B}/b\iso$ should increase.
 This suggests that the field should be coherent on larger scales in the interarm regions, where $\Sf$ and $\St$ are smaller than in the arms.
 When the arm-interarm contrast of $\mean{B}/b\iso$ can be estimated from observations this ratio is inferred~-- particularly for the galaxy NGC~6946 where the data is of good quality~-- to be higher within the interarm regions \citep{Beck+Hoernes96}, consistent with our model predictions.
-On the other hand, Model~Alt1 predicts that $\mean{B}/b\iso$ should decrease with $\St$ but not depend on $\Sf$ and Model~Alt2 predicts that $\mean{B}/b\iso$ should decrease with $\Sf$ but not depend on (increase with) $\Ss$ if $\Ma\ll A$ ($\gg A$).
+On the other hand, Model~Alt1 predicts that $\mean{B}/b\iso$ should decrease with $\St$ but not depend on $\Sf$ and Model~Alt2 predicts that $\mean{B}/b\iso$ should decrease with $\Sf$ but not depend on (increase with) $\Ss$ if $\Ma\ll A$ ($\gg A$), so again, Models~Alt1 and Alt2 do not agree with the observations as well as our SN-driven turbulence model, Model~S.